Green Line Extension: Main project

 Some construction work on the main project, including piers for the Red Bridge viaduct, took place in 2014–15 before the project was put on hold.
 The FTA released the first $100 million in funding in December 2017, allowing the MBTA to issue a notice to proceed for the main construction contract.
 Some work like tree clearing, removal of old siding tracks, and geotechnical boring took place in the first half of 2018, while design of stations and other complex elements continued.
 A groundbreaking ceremony was held on June 25, 2018.
 Viaduct construction, drainage work, and retaining wall and noise wall erection began in the second half of 2018.
 Temporary relocation of the Lowell Line tracks, which allowed for the construction of retaining walls to widen the cut to accommodate the GLX tracks, was completed in October 2018.
 By the end of 2018, station designs were 60% complete.

 The Homans Building, a former food distribution facility adjacent to the Gilman Square station site, was demolished in April 2019.
 The pace of construction increased in mid-2019, with annual spending increasing from $170 million to $400 million.
 Four station designs reached 100% completion in October 2020, with the remaining three nearly complete.
 Construction reached 20% completion in November 2019.
 Viaduct spans were being installed by that time, and the commuter rail tracks were shifted to the east side of the cut (allowing construction on the Green Line tracks and stations to proceed) late in 2019.

 The project required the temporary closure of three road bridges (Broadway, School Street, and Medford Street) and one underpass (Washington Street) for bridge reconstruction.
 All but School Street closed between March and May 2019; School Street closed in April 2020, with Washington Street and Broadway reopening that May and June.
 Medford Street reopened in July 2022 and School Street in December 2022.
 Green Line service was cut back from Lechmere to North Station effective May 24, 2020, to permit connection of the Lechmere Viaduct to the new GLX viaduct.
 (The work was originally expected to require closing the viaduct for 17 months – the third major disruption of Lechmere service since 2004 – causing opposition to the closure in Cambridge.
-In November 2019, plans were revised to reduce this to 11 months, although the viaduct remained closed until the start of service to Union Square in 2022, a period of 22 months.)
+In November 2019, plans were revised to reduce this to 11 months, although the viaduct ultimately remained closed until the start of service to Union Square in 2022, a period of 22 months.)
 Demolition of the old northern section of the Lechmere Viaduct began on June 6, 2020.
 The main section of the viaduct was rehabilitated during the closure under a separate project.